khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 ### Base design tokens

 Often called primitives, these design tokens are the lowest level of design tokens and are unchanging key/value pairs.
-They're referenced in semantic and contextual design tokens, but not otherwise intended to be directly consumed.
+They're referenced in semantic and contextual design tokens, but not otherwise intended to be used directly.

 **Examples**